 Tick the checkbox to accept the terms and conditions.

-Once your file has uploaded successfully, you will see an upload success message.
+Once your file has uploaded successfully, you will see an upload completed message.

 Now you can fill in some information for your video:

 - Optional: add some tags for your video.
 If the video is related to a particular module and you upload videos often, you might want to tag it with the module code.

 Adding this information to this video is useful for you when you want to search for particular media content that you have uploaded and is also useful for those that you might share your video with.